-3.2 Compact grid
+4.2 Compact grid

-A compact grid both requires low memory and keeps the locality of the references (Lagae and Dutré, 2008).
-It consists of two static arrays.
+A solution that requires low memory and keeps the locality of the references is the compact grid (Lagae and Dutré, 2008).
+It consists of two static arrays (see Figure 1).
 The first is an indirection array L that stores references to primitives.
 The second array C contains the indexed cells of the grid.
 Each grid cell stores a pointer to the beginning of an interval within the array L. The end of the interval is implicitly given by the pointer in the adjacent cell within C. Primitives that are referenced within this interval are contained in the respective cell.
 Thus, the references in L can be seen as sorted according to their cell index.